DragonRidersUnite/dragon_test/README.md

 - simple DSL
 - easily define custom assertions
 - bash script for running on CI with proper exit code and output on failure
-- watch your tests run when you start your game with the `dragonruby` executable
+- watch your tests run when you start your game with the `dragonruby` executable and save the tests file

 ## Docs (a.k.a.
 How It Works)